Cognitive Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy or CBT is a short-term, problem-focused form of behavioral treatment that helps people see the difference between beliefs, thoughts, and feelings, and free them from unhelpful patterns of thoughts and behaviors.
+Cognitive Behavioral Therapy, or CBT is a problem-focused form of therapy.
+It helps you recognize the difference between your thoughts, feelings, and behaviors—and break free from patterns that are holding them back.

 - Depression